-Much of the material was published on CD-ROM in:
+Much of the material is published as free downloads of pdf-files on this

 Steen Clemmensen, Ordinary of Medieval Armorials,

-The version (1.2) in MS Access for free download revised in
+The version (1.2) in MS Access was last revised in

 facsimile or redrawn.
-Off-prints of some papers are available on
+Off-prints of some papers are also available on

 Comments and questions are most welcome.
 Please remove the blank in the

-- Text and supplementary files to Editing Armorials.
+- Editing Armorials.
 Cooperation, knowledge and approach by late medieval practitioners,

 a book expected medio 2017.